 - The temperature is very important for proper fermentation and you should make every effort to keep it as close to 60 degrees F as you can; doing this correctly now will really pay off in the end.

-- This bubbling will subside after about two weeks, signalling the end of the first step or primary fermentation.
+- This bubbling will subside after about two weeks, signaling the end of the first step or primary fermentation.

 - Now let the cider sit for a few more weeks to allow the yeast in it to settle out.